matteocarde/unige-aai/planners/ENHSP/README.md

+**ENHSP is undergoing a number of modifications for bug fixing and improvements.
+An improved version of ENHSP can already be found in the ENHSP-19 branch of this repository.
+For a more general overview of ENHSP and the different versions (ENHSP-19, ENHSP-20), have a look at ENHSP website: https://sites.google.com/view/enhsp/.
+If you want to use ENHSP for publishing experiments, please send me an [email](enricos83@gmail.com) so that I can give you the correct version.**

 I tried to write a easy to read README.
 But it could be the case that this is not as easy to read as it is supposed to be.
 So please send me an email if you have any question (of any kind) on the planner.
 My email is enricos83 at gmail dot com.

 # What is ENHSP?